callstackincubator/rock/website/src/docs/github-actions/configuration.md

   group: remote-build-ios-${{ github.ref }}
 ```

-## Generate GitHub Personal Access Token for downloading cached builds
+## Setup GitHub Personal Access Token

 You'll be asked about this token when cached build is available while running the `rock run:ios` or `rock run:android` commands.
+The token is necessary for downloading cached builds.

 ### Fine-grained tokens for organizations